Takeno/Vagrant4SIW/README.md

 #### Problem #6: *VM already provisioned run vagrant provision to force it*

-This **IS NOT** a problem.
+This **IS NOT** an error.
 It will appear everytime you start a VM after the first because it means *you have already launched installation scripts successfully and if you want re-launch it intentionally run `vagrant provision`*

+#### Problem #7: *stdin: is not a tty*

+Like above: this **IS NOT** an error.
+Don't care about it.